-Probate is the legal process wherein a deceased person’s property is distributed to their heirs and beneficiaries.
-Debt that is owed to creditors is also addressed during probate.
+Probate in Colorado is the legal process wherein a deceased person’s property is distributed to their heirs and beneficiaries.
+Debt that is owed to creditors is also addressed during Colorado probate.
 Typically, a last will and testament is in place to direct these efforts.
 However, in the instance where no will exists, the court will apply Colorado state law in order to distribute the deceased’s estate.

-The Down Side of Probate
+The Down Side of Colorado Probate

-Probate court can be extremely time consuming and expensive if the state is tasked with handling every aspect of an estate’s distribution.
+Colorado probate court can be extremely time consuming and expensive if the state is tasked with handling every aspect of an estate’s distribution.
 This is typically a point in time when families are dealing with immense grief and stress over the reality of a lost loved one.
 Having to navigate a court system only adds to this stress and can even lead to fighting within the family.
-Its for this reason that many people endeavor to avoid or minimize probate to some extent.
+Its for this reason that many people endeavor to avoid or minimize Colorado probate to some extent.

 Colorado Intestacy Laws

 If a person passes without a will in place, their estate is known as an “intestate estate.”
 If a will does exist, the estate is known as a “testate estate.”
-In the case of an intestate estate (no will), property is dispersed according to Colorado state law – typically finding its way to the closest living relatives of the deceased, even if it is contrary to what the deceased person would have preferred.
+In the case of an intestate estate (no will), property is dispersed according to Colorado intestacy law – typically finding its way to the closest living relatives of the deceased, even if it is contrary to what the deceased person would have preferred.
 This can cause delays and additional costs if the heirs or their whereabouts are unknown.